 - Add consensus rules that cv in a Spend description, and cv and epk in an Output description, are not of small order.
-Exclude 0 from the range of esk when encrypting Sapling notes. - Add a consensus rule that valueBalance is in the range {-MAX_MONEY ..
-MAX_MONEY}. - \cdot Enforce stronger constraints on the types of key components pk_d , ak, and nk. - Correct the conformance rule for fOverwintered (it must not be set before Overwinter has activated, not before Sapling has activated). - · Correct the argument that v is in range in §4.12 'Balance and Binding Signature (Sapling)' on p.
-39. - Correct an error in the algorithm for RedDSA.
-Validate: the validating key vk is given directly to this algorithm and should not be computed from the unknown signing key sk. - $\cdot \ \, \text{Correct or improve the types of GroupHash}^{\mathbb{J}^{(r)}}, \\ \text{FindGroupHash}^{\mathbb{J}^{(r)}}, \\ \text{Extract}{\mathbb{J}^{(r)}}, \\ \text{PRF}^{\text{expand}}, \\ \text{PRF}^{\text{ock}}, \\ \text{and } \\ \text{CRH}^{\text{ivk}}. \\ \text{CRH}^{\text{ivk}}, \\ \text$ - · Instantiate PRF^{ock} using BLAKE2b-256. - Change the syntax of a commitment scheme to add COMM.GenTrapdoor.
+Exclude 0 from the range of esk when encrypting Sapling notes. - Add a consensus rule that valueBalanceSapling is in the range {-MAX_MONEY..
+MAX_MONEY}. - Enforce stronger constraints on the types of key components pk_d, ak, and nk. - Correct the conformance rule for forewintered (it must not be set before Overwinter has activated, not before Sapling has activated). - · Correct the argument that v is in range in § 4.12 'Balance and Binding Signature (Sapling)' on p.
+39. - · Correct an error in the algorithm for RedDSA.
+Validate: the validating key vk is given directly to this algorithm and should not be computed from the unknown signing key sk. - Correct or improve the types of GroupHash $\mathbb{J}^{(r)}$, FindGroupHash $\mathbb{J}^{(r)}$, Extract $\mathbb{J}^{(r)}$, PRF $\mathbb{P}^{\text{expand}}$, PRF $\mathbb{P}^{\text{ockSapling}}$, and CRH \mathbb{J}^{ivk} . - · Instantiate PRF^{ockSapling} using BLAKE2b-256. - Change the syntax of a commitment scheme to add COMM.GenTrapdoor.
 This is necessary because the intended distribution of commitment trapdoors may not be uniform on all values that are acceptable trapdoor inputs. - · Add notes on the purpose of outgoing viewing keys. - · Correct the encoding of a full viewing key (ovk was missing). - Ensure that Sprout functions and values are given Sprout-specific types where appropriate. - · Improve cross-referencing. - · Clarify the use of BCTV14 vs Groth16 proofs in JoinSplit statements. - · Clarify that the $\sqrt[4]{a}$ notation refers to the positive square root.
 (This matters for the conversion in § A.3.3.3 ' $ctEdwards \leftrightarrow Montgomery\ conversion$ ' on p.
-138.) - Model the group hash as a random oracle.
-This appears to be unavoidable in order to allow proving unlinkability of DiversifyHash.
-Explain how this relates to the Discrete Logarithm Independence assumption used previously, and justify this modelling by showing that it follows from treating BLAKE2s-256 as a random oracle in the instantiation of GroupHash $^{\mathbb{J}^{(r)}}$. - Rename CRS (Common Random String) to URS (Uniform Random String), to match the terminology adopted at the first zkproof workshop held in Boston, Massachusetts on May 10-11, 2018. - Generalize PRF^{expand} to accept an arbitrary-length input.
+141.) - Model the group hash as a random oracle.
+This appears to be unavoidable in order to allow proving unlinkability of DiversifyHash Sapling.
+Explain how this relates to the Discrete Logarithm Independence assumption used previously, and justify this modelling by showing that it follows from treating BLAKE2s-256 as a random oracle in the instantiation of GroupHash . - Rename CRS (Common Random String) to URS (Uniform Random String), to match the terminology adopted at the first zkproof workshop held in Boston, Massachusetts on May 10-11, 2018. - Generalize PRF^{expand} to accept an arbitrary-length input.
 (This specification does not use that generalization, but [ZIP-32] does.) - Change the notation for a multiplication constraint in Appendix § A 'Circuit Design' on p.
-133 to avoid potential confusion with cartesian product. - Clarify the wording of the abstract. - · Correct statements about which algorithms are instantiated by BLAKE2s and BLAKE2b. - · Add a note explaining which conformance requirements of BIP 173 (defining Bech32) apply. - Add the Jubjub bird image to the title page.
+136 to avoid potential confusion with cartesian product. - · Clarify the wording of the abstract. - · Correct statements about which algorithms are instantiated by BLAKE2s and BLAKE2b. - · Add a note explaining which conformance requirements of BIP 173 (defining Bech32) apply. - Add the Jubjub bird image to the title page.
 This image has been edited from a scan of Peter Newell's original illustration (as it appeared in [Carroll1902]) to remove the background and Bandersnatch, and to restore the bird's clipped right wing. - Change the light yellow background to white (indicating that this Overwinter and Sapling specification is no longer a draft).